Main Page > 2024 The Wrath of Khan! >

 Mike and Bone Bobble Heads!

-Now trekking across the Steppe seems very cool, but between the massive rains, and the rocky terrain driving at 55 mph Bataar had his SUV bucking like a bronco!
+Now trekking across the Steppe seemed very cool, but between the massive rains, and the rocky terrain driving at 55 mph Bataar had his SUV bucking like a bronco!
 Sitting in the back, Mike and Bone, who were buckled in, need to also hang on to the ceiling straps and pretty much ride it like a couple of rodeo riders!!!!

 Good ole' Country Ride!!!